 Marine Engineering Division: The proposed site is located within the Slaney River Valley SAC (Site Code: 000781) and in shellfish designated waters.
-The 2016 Appropriate Assessment (AA) concluded that both the existing and proposed applications for the cultivation of bottom culture mussels in Slaney River Valley SAC would impact on Annex 1 intertidal habitat 'Mudflats and Sandflats not covered by seawater at low tide' (1140).
-To mitigate the impact resulting from the cultivation of bottom culture mussels, it is recommended that site T03/030F be reconfigured to exclude an overlap with the aforementioned intertidal habitat (1140) within the Slaney River Valley SAC.
+The 2016 Appropriate Assessment (AA) concluded that both the existing and proposed applications for the cultivation of bottom culture mussels in Slaney River Valley SAC would impact on the Annex 1 intertidal habitat 'Mudflats and Sandflats not covered by seawater at low tide' (1140).
+To mitigate the impact resulting from the cultivation of bottom culture mussels, MED recommended that sites affected be reconfigured to exclude an overlap with the aforementioned intertidal habitat (1140) within the Slaney River Valley SAC.
+Site T03/030E is not impacted by this overlap.

 The potential interaction between aquaculture operations and the Harbour Seal was also assessed during the AA process.
-The reconfiguration of site T03/030F, as recommended, removes any possible conflict with Harbour Seal haul out areas.
+The reconfiguration of sites, as recommended, removes any possible conflict with Harbour Seal haul out areas.

-Accordingly, Marine Engineering Division has no objection to the licensing of this site, subject to the above reconfiguration.
+As stated above site T03/030E is not impacted by this overlap.
+Marine Engineering Division has no objection to the licensing of this site.

-Marine Survey Office: Had no objection to this application for bottom culture mussels in Wexford Harbour.
+Marine Survey Office: Had no objections to this licence application for bottom culture mussels in Wexford Harbour.